In this new guide, you’re going to learn how to promote your YouTube videos and get more attention to your channel.

 #8 Promote Your Videos, and Then Re-Promote Them

-After the first wave of promotion has died down, it’s time to relax, chill out, and then, after sufficient rest and strength renewing, moving on to creating more videos.
+After the first wave of promotion has died down, it’s time to relax, chill out, and then, after sufficient rest and strength renewing, move on to creating more videos.

 I mean, kinda right because you can have the best of both worlds.